-State Guaranteed bonds issued are not a debt of the State of New Hampshire, and the State is not liable on such bonds.
-However, the municipal bonds purchased by the Bond Bank are guaranteed as to payment of principal and interest by a pledge of the full faith and credit of the State of New Hampshire.
+Qualified School Construction Bonds issued are not a debt of the State of New Hampshire, and the State is not liable on such bonds.
+However, the municipal bonds issued through the Bond Bank are guaranteed as to 75 percent of principal and interest by a pledge of the full faith and credit of the State of New Hampshire.